Feirbrand/forgeos-public/threat-resilience-codex/research-papers/README.md

 ## Overview

 The research-papers section provides comprehensive technical documentation of threat intelligence methodologies, behavioral classification frameworks, and empirical validation studies.
-These publications establish the theoretical foundation and practical implementation guidance for the DNA Codex threat taxonomy and ForgeOS framework integrations.
+These publications establish the theoretical foundation and practical implementation guidance for the DNA Codex threat taxonomy and Synoetic OS framework integrations.

 ---